-- Little upfront investment required: Real estate wholesaling doesn’t require you to actually purchase the property.
-The only real upfront investment required on your end is your time and your marketing efforts and, in some cases, earnest money.
+- Little upfront investment required: Real estate wholesaling doesn't require that you purchase the property.
+The only upfront investment required on your end is your time, your marketing efforts, and, in some cases, earnest money.

 - Potentially large profits in a short period: A wholesale real estate deal might not take more than a few months to complete and could result in a substantial profit.

-- Gives a foot in the door of the real estate industry: Wholesale real estate can be a great opportunity for those trying to break into the real estate industry.
-You’ll learn a lot about the business and have the opportunity to network with other investors.
+- Gets your foot in the door of the real estate industry: Wholesale real estate can be a great opportunity for those who are trying to break into the real estate industry.
+You'll learn a lot about the business and have an opportunity to network with other investors.

-- Lower profit margin: Real estate wholesaling can be profitable, but often has lower profit margins than other forms of real estate investing, such as flipping.
-This lower profit margin reflects the lower risk and financial investment required for wholesalers.
+- Lower profit margin: Real estate wholesaling can be profitable, but it often has lower profit margins than other forms of real estate investing such as flipping.
+This lower profit margin reflects the lower risk and financial investment required on the part of wholesalers.

-- Dependent on other buyers and sellers: To be a successful wholesaler, you need property owners willing to sell via a wholesale real estate deal and investors willing to buy.
+- Dependent on other buyers and sellers: You'll need property owners who are willing to sell via a wholesale real estate deal and investors who are willing to buy.

-- Unpredictable income: There’s no guaranteed profit with wholesale real estate.
-If you don’t sell a home within the time period in the contract, you may lose out on the deal.
+- Unpredictable income: There's no guaranteed profit with wholesale real estate.
+You may lose out on the deal if you don't sell the home within the time period in the contract.
 You may also find that you go through seasons of lower inventory to sell.

 What It Means for Individual Investors

 Real estate has been a popular investment strategy for decades.
-In fact, Gallup polling consistently shows that Americans believe real estate to be the best long-term investment, beating out stocks.
+Gallup polling consistently shows that Americans believe real estate to be the best long-term investment, beating out stocks.

-As an individual investor, real estate can feel intimidating because of the up-front investment required to buy homes and the ongoing yearly investment of time and money.
+Real estate can otherwise be intimidating for an individual investor because of the upfront investment required to buy homes and the ongoing yearly investment of time and money.

 Real estate wholesaling can be a good entry point into the world of real estate.
-There’s little investment required on your part, outside of what you pay to market to buyers and sellers.
-So, if you’ve been considering getting into real estate but don’t have the savings to do so, you can consider real estate wholesaling.
+There's little investment required on your part, outside of what you pay to market the property to buyers and sellers.
+You might consider real estate wholesaling if you've thought about getting into real estate but don't have the savings to do so.

 Is Real Estate Wholesaling Worth It?

-As with any business or investment opportunity, you might find yourself asking: Is it worth it?
-And like most things, the answer is: it depends.
+As with any business or investment opportunity, you might find yourself asking if wholesaling is worth it.
+The answer is: It depends.

-Wholesaling real estate can be profitable and has the benefit of requiring little up-front capital.
-But you must also consider whether it’s really something that interests you.
+Wholesaling real estate can be profitable, and it has the benefit of requiring little upfront capital.
+But you must also consider whether it's something that interests you.
 Real estate wholesaling requires marketing and networking.
-You’ll also likely need a deep understanding of real estate and the local market.
+You'll also likely need a deep understanding of real estate and the local market.

-Real estate wholesaling can absolutely be worth it if you have a passion for real estate but just need the capital to help you get there.
-Wholesaling real estate gives you the experience you need as well as profits to reinvest in your next business venture.
+Real estate wholesaling can be worth it if you have a passion for real estate but need the capital to help you get there.
+Wholesaling real estate gives you the experience and profits to reinvest in your next business venture.

 How To Start Real Estate Wholesaling

-To start real estate wholesaling, you’ll first need a marketing strategy to help you attract sellers and find off-market properties.
-Marketing strategies you might employ include direct marketing, online advertising, cold-calling, and search engine optimization (SEO).
+You'll first need a marketing strategy to attract sellers and to find off-market properties.
+Marketing strategies might include direct marketing, online advertising, cold calling, and search engine optimization (SEO).

-The other thing you’ll need to start real estate wholesaling is a network of willing buyers.
-The buyers in wholesale real estate transactions are often real estate investors willing to pay cash.
+You'll also need a network of willing buyers.
+The buyers in wholesale real estate transactions are often real estate investors who are willing to pay cash.
 You can find investors via social media platforms like Facebook or LinkedIn.
 You can also join local real estate investment meetups.
-Once you’ve built your network, you’ll have people to call when you have a property to sell.
+Some investment groups even offer wholesaling training courses.

-- Real estate wholesaling is a business venture wherein a wholesaler enters into a contract with a property owner and then assigns the contract to an end buyer for a profit.
+- Real estate wholesaling is a business venture in which a wholesaler enters into a contract with a property owner and then assigns the contract to an end buyer for a profit.

-- The wholesaler makes a profit when the buyer agrees to pay more than the sale price promised to the seller.
+- The wholesaler makes money when the buyer agrees to pay more than the sale price that's been promised to the seller.

-- Wholesale real estate doesn’t require much up-front capital because the wholesaler doesn’t actually purchase the home.
-As a result, wholesaling is a more accessible form of real estate investing.
+- Wholesale real estate doesn't require much capital upfront because the wholesaler doesn't purchase the home.
+It's a more accessible form of real estate investing as a result.

-- Real estate wholesaling requires significant marketing and networking to find sellers and buyers to do business with.
+- Real estate wholesaling requires significant marketing and networking to find sellers and buyers with whom to do business.

 - Real estate wholesaling may have lower profit margins than other forms of real estate investing because of the minimal risk and investment required for the wholesaler.